shawn-wilkinson/agentalert/README.md

 √ Want to be able to log out
 - Want to receive a message from Agent Alert when I sign up confirming that the number was entered correctly

-- Want to be able to add contacts
+√ Want to be able to add contacts
-- Want to be able to remove contacts
+√ Want to be able to remove contacts
 √ Want to view my contacts on my profile page
+√ Want to be able to send test text messages to contacts

 - Want to be able to edit my phone number via the profile page
-- Want to be told if the phone number I am entering is improperly formatted
+- Want to be told if the phone number I am entering is improperly formatted √ Want to be able to send a test text to my entered phone number
 - Want to receive a confirmation text when adding a new phone number

 √ Want to be able to have a "panic word" (created at signup)